ripley57/CW_Tools/tools/java/spock/demo12/README.md

 if you’re not careful."

 "expect:" block:
-This is a jack-of-all-trades in Spock tests.
-It can be used in many semantic ways, and might improve, or worsen, the expressiveness of your Spock test.
+The "expect:" block is a combination of "then:" and "when:" and can be used for trivial tests or as an intermediate precondition in longer tests.
 Like the "then:" block, it can contain assertions and will fail the Spock test if any of them don’t pass.
 It is most often used for simple tests that don't need any initialization code.
 For example:
 	def "An empty basket has no weight"() {
 		expect: "zero weight when nothing is added"